trisulnsm/dinodoc/trisuldocs/docs/ug/reports/schedreports.md

 If you are not receiving the email reports, check the logs.

-:::note navigation
+:::info navigation

-Login as Admin → WebAdmin → View Logs
+:point_right: Login as Admin → WebAdmin → View Logs
 Click on **Background tasks log**

 :::